This chocolate, almond based ' Torta Caprese ' is an Italian dessert icon.

 No matter what the truth is, I'm thrilled that this fortunate mishap happened.
 For many years of baking this cake, I've truly been elated with the creation of one of the most deliciously decadent chocolate almond tortes ever...well at least in my opinion.

-The fame behind the 'Torta Caprese' is obviously not only due to the romanticised legends.
+The fame behind the 'Torta Caprese' is obviously not only due to the romantisized legends.
 It is most definitely because of its decadent flavour and its simple preparation.
-This formula leads to an absolutly sublime outcome derived by pure quality ingredients.
+This formula leads to an absolutely sublime outcome derived by pure quality ingredients.

 If you do your own search on this recipe...you'll definitely find commonality of key ingredients.
 However, the several versions I've baked and witnessed over the years seem to vary quite a lot.
 Here's a little more to help you decide how you'd like to go about one day making or improving a version you may already possess.
 Better yet...go ahead and make my version...you won't be disappointed ;o)